gpilla321/react/README.md

 # React
-This folder is to store some react projects
+The folder will incluse small react projects

-Each of them will be a part of an ideia or a concept which I already know or I am learning.
+## next-basic-context

-## Under construction
+Small project using Next and using the ContextAPI